 I hope to change some of that.
-In the world today, the interest in politics is increasing, but the conversations aren’t getting much better.
+In the world today, the interest in politics may be increasing, but the conversations aren’t getting much better.
 Since there isn’t a reset button that would allow us to start from scratch, I hope to simply contribute a positive voice for the side of political engagement.
 It’s not all bad.
 It’s not all scary.

 But who am I to comment on politics?
 I’m just a stay-at-home mom.
 What do I know about the world?
 I just deal with kids all day long; petty squabbling, immature behavior, gross bodily fluids, scrubbing, wiping, picking up, listening, comforting…. caring… Yeah.